immersed-web/inclubit-360/README.md

 The different containers are:
   - Caddy.
 Reverse proxy and static file server with automatic HTTPS
   - Signaling Server
+  - Auth Server
   - STUN/TURN Server

 #### Caddy
 The file server is an instance of [Caddy v2](https://caddyserver.com/).
 Caddy is a server software written in the language Go.
 It has built in functionality for retrieving and setting up https certificates using the free, open and automated certificate authority, [Let's Encrypt](https://letsencrypt.org/).
-In this project, Caddy is set up to act as both a static file server as well as a reverse proxy for the signaling server.
+In this project, Caddy is set up to act as both a static file server as well as a reverse proxy for the signaling server and auth endpoint.
 Key parts of the caddy configuration:
 ```
+route {
+  route /auth/* {
+    uri strip_prefix /auth
+    reverse_proxy auth:6060
+  }
   reverse_proxy /socket.io/* signaling:3000
+  root * /dist/spa
+  try_files {path} /index.html
   file_server {
-      root /srv
+    root /dist/spa
   }
 }
 ```
-Looking at the configuration you can see that requests that matches the path ".../socket.io/..." is reverse proxied to the signaling server.
+Looking at the configuration you can see that requests that matches the path ".../socket.io/..." are reverse proxied to the signaling server.
+The requests that matches ".../auth/..." are stripped of the "auth" prefix in the url and then proxied to the auth endpoint.
 All other requests are handled as static file requests.

 #### Signaling server
 The signaling server is responsible for handling the negotiation between the two peers when setting up the [webRTC](https://webrtc.org/) (web Real Time Communication) link.
 The signaling server is a nodejs-application

+#### Auth endpoint
+The auth endpoint is a node.js server running express.js.
+The authentication is very rudimentary and uses [basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+The node server is running in a container.
+The user list is kept in a json file that is mounted through a docker volume folder.
+The passwords are stored as is (not hashed, that is), so be sure to never reuse passwords from other services (or passwords that in some other way are considered personal).

+>**Note**: The auth is only used to protect some routes in the frontend.
+Because of the nature of SPA-applications it's not possible to 100% restrict access to those routes.
+SPA applications usually bundle the whole app and sends to the client, so the client have actually already downloaded the relevant pages.
+The frontend merely tries to check whether the user should be allowed to see it or not.
+Because this happens client side a bad actor could extract/modify the client-side code to get access to the (already downloaded) restricted routes/pages.

 #### STUN/TURN
 The STUN/TURN server is an instance of the open-source implemenation [COTURN](https://github.com/coturn/coturn).
 It's responsible for a some of the technical details involved when running a webRTC connection.